-It is sour tasting due to a high acidity and the malt version (which is brown in colour) is the one most of us will be familiar with.
+It is sour tasting due to its high acidity and the malt version (which is brown in color) is the one most of us will be familiar with.
 It is often used as a condiment and seen on most cafe tables.
 The white variety is sometimes used in natural cleaning products and it can also be used to kill weeds.

-It is a 100% natural product and is made through fermentation – usually apples, grapes or grains.
-Using apple you will get a cider which can also be used to kill weeds.
+It is a 100% natural product and is made through fermentation – usually apples, grapes, or grains.
+Using apple you will get cider which can also be used to kill weeds.
 The process of making this clear solution involves no man-made chemicals and happens when yeast reacts with natural sugars to the acidic vinegar.
-Vinegar also contains vitamins and other compounds which give it the distinct taste and flavour.
+Vinegar also contains vitamins and other compounds which give it a distinct taste and flavor.